 RBC is Canada's largest bank in terms of market Capitalization.
 Founded in Halifax in 1884, RBC now has a market cap of $196.5 billion.
 As of March 1, 2022, the bank has 1,210 branches and 4,200 ATMs.
 RBC trades on the Toronto Stock Exchange under the ticker $RY.

-RBC offers many services to clients, including chequing accounts with monthly fees ranging from $4 to $30.
+RBC offers many services to clients, including credit cards and chequing accounts with monthly fees ranging from $4 to $30.
 Additionally, RBC clients can receive mortgages, savings, insurance, and investment accounts.
 RBC has comprehensive insurance options such as home, car, health, life, travel, and more.